 SL-modem in Ubuntu

-I’ve spent many hours trying to get my modem to work in Ubuntu 6.10.
+I’ve spent many hours trying to get my modem to work in Ubuntu 6.10, you can access it at 192.168.1.1 log in.
 The answer was way to simple:

 Init3 = AT+MS=34